JGhidossi30/aircraft-scheduling/README.md

 There are many UI/UX pieces of this project that could be improved upon in further iterations, but this minimum viable product should meet the requirements as expected.

+Note: The current version was not intended to run on mobile devices.

 # Run the project

 To run this project, after cloning the code you must run: